myzrkj/myzr-docs/docs/MYZR-全志系列/MYZR-T113-i-EK168(EN)/Software Development Guide.rst

                    device_type = "awlink1";
                    id = <1>;
                    /*
-                   status = "disabled";
+                   status = "disabled";/
                    */
                    status = "okay";
            };

-3. Additional Commands
+3. More Commands

 .. code-block:: shell

-   1、 ip link set awlinkX down                 // Disable the CAN device;
+   1、 ip link set awlinkX down                 // Turn off the CAN device;
-   2、 ip link set awlinkX up                   // Enable the CAN device;
+   2、 ip link set awlinkX up                   // Turn on the CAN device;
    3、 ip -details link show awlinkX            // Display detailed information of the CAN device;
    4、 candump awlinkX                          // Receive data from the CAN bus;
-   5、 ifconfig awlinkX down                    // Disable the CAN device for configuration;
+   5、 ifconfig awlinkX down                    // Turn off the CAN device for configuration;
    6、 ip link set canX up type can bitrate 250000 // Set the CAN baud rate;
-   7、 canconfig awlinkX bitrate + [baud rate];  // Set the CAN baud rate (alternative command);
+   7、 canconfig awlinkX bitrate + baud rate;
    8、 canconfig awlinkX start                  // Start the CAN device;
-   9、 canconfig awlinkX ctrlmode loopback on   // Perform loopback test;
+   9、 canconfig awlinkX ctrlmode loopback on   // Loopback test;
    10、canconfig awlinkX restart                // Restart the CAN device;
    11、canconfig awlinkX stop                   // Stop the CAN device;
-   12、canecho awlinkX                          // Check the bus status of the CAN device;
+   12、canecho awlinkX                          // Check the status of the CAN device bus;
-   13、cansend awlinkX --identifier=ID+[data]   // Send data via the CAN bus;
+   13、cansend awlinkX --identifier=ID+data     // Send data;
-   14、candump awlinkX --filter=ID:[mask]       // Receive data matching the ID using a filter;
+   14、candump awlinkX --filter=ID:mask         // Receive data with matching ID using a filter

 UART
 ~~~~~~